mlpack/blog/doc/tutorials/Saurabh2017Week02.md

+@brief Build testing with Docker and VMs - Week 2
+@author Saurabh Gupta
-Title: Build testing with Docker and VMs Week 2
+@page Saurabh2017WeekTwo Build testing with Docker and VMs - Week 2
-Date: 2017-06-12 04:45:00
+@date 2017-06-12 04:45:00

-Tags: gsoc, docker
-Author: Saurabh Gupta
+@section Saurabh2017WeekTwo Build testing with Docker and VMs - Week 2

 Building packages from scratch in order to make docker image with mlpack's dependencies inside it is found  way too complicated to be pursued.
 That put